A Guide To Getting A Car Loan With An ABN

 The risks of taking out a low doc car loan are similar to a chattel mortgage.
 Your self-employed low-doc car loan is usually secured against the car, so if you can't meet the loan repayments, the car could be repossessed.

 Make sure that you discuss the loan with your accountant, and that you are 100% honest throughout the application process so that you are matched to a car loan you can afford.

-Mel has recently completed her massage qualifications, and she intends to become a full-time massage therapist.
+Joyce has recently completed her massage qualifications and she intends to become a full-time massage therapist.
 She's currently still working part-time as a social worker, but she's been providing casual massage services for almost a year under her registered ABN.

-Mel calls Positive Lending Solutions about getting a car loan with an ABN for a 2015 Renault Kangoo.
-With minimal documentation, Mel's approved for a low doc car loan and on the way to becoming a full-time massage therapist.
+Joyce calls Positive Lending Solutions about getting a car loan with an ABN for a 2015 Renault Kangoo.
+With minimal documentation, Joyce's approved for a low doc car loan and on the way to becoming a full-time massage therapist.